Celso Lagar

 Celso Lagar Arroyo was a Spanish painter.
 In the late nineteenth century, he was one of the first generation Spanish expressionist painters from the School of Paris, where he lived most of his life.
 He was influenced greatly by Cubism or Fauvism.

 Biography

 Celso Lagar Arroyo was born in a small cathedral city Ciudad Rodrigo.
 In his early days, he went to Madrid to be part of the workshop of one of the best sculptors of the moment, Miguel Blay.
 During 1910 and 1911 he visited Barcelona.
 He later studied sculpture in Paris in 1911 on the advice of Blay.
 There he met Joseph Bernard, his friend Amedeo Modigliani and his future wife, the French sculptor, Hortense Begué.
-It would be precisely at that moment when he gradually abandoned sculpture and have chosen to select in favor of painting.
+From then, he gradually abandoned sculpture in favor of painting.